LADAKH // August 20, 2023

 first impressions

 A feeling of dissolution and deeply felt serenity.
 Sharp mountain peaks covered in snow and bright sunlight welcoming crisp warmth to exposed skin.
 A soft breeze blowing through the willow trees whose determined roots reach far into the dry earth, gathering moisture from deep below.
 Butterflies and bees swirling through the dye garden, now saturated with late summer purples and dotted with sunset orange-yellows.
 The sounds of workers building a mudbrick house across the way drifting over on the wind and from beyond the call for midday prayer.
+The chain of events that brought me to Ladakh began in 2019 with a project proposal for a research trip to India.
+My intent was to study a traditional craftsmanship techniques, specifically a mending practice called rafoogari, and apply them to the renewal of current textile waste.
+Over the course of many months of research into the extensive expanse of textile heritage and culture that India is known for, I developed a fascination and commitment to pursue this research, despite in the end not receiving the scholarship.

 Fast forward to 2022.
 Post-pandemic and after a few years of working in the industry, I was again eager to pick the idea back up.
 In the meantime it had taken root, and my interest in the study of material culture and traditional craft had deepened to the point that it had become a foundational tenant in my work - leading to the birth of this very project.
 The more I learned about globalization and increasing influence of Western, consumerist culture onto far reaches of the world, the more I felt called to investigate and understand slower, more mindful and socially-harmonious forms of creation.